ammarhakim/gkyl-doc/source/postgkyl/install.rst

 collaborators.
 This means, in practice, those who have funded projects or joint student projects with Princeton.

-Once you have access to the Bitbucket repository, clone postgkyl into a new directory and add the path of the directory to your ``PYTHONPATH`` env variable.
+Once you have access to the Github repository, clone postgkyl into a new directory and add the path of the directory to your ``PYTHONPATH`` env variable.
 You will also need to add the ``pgkyl`` executable to your ``PATH``.